rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/day1_limited_option.md

 Kmod installed using the day1-utility can be managed by the KMM operator for full lifecycle management.

 1. A kmod was installed using the day-utility and a `MachineConfig` is present in the cluster.
-2. One can create a `Module` in the cluster targetting the same kmod and kernel as the `MachineConfig` did.
+2. One can create a `Module` in the cluster targeting the same kmod and kernel as the `MachineConfig` did.
 3. The KMM operator will try to load the kmod - nothing will happen since it is already loaded in the kernel.
 4. From now on, upgrades can be done like day2 operations by updating the `Module` CR in the cluster.